 - English

 - Mathematics

 - Science

 - Design Technology

 - Information Technology

 - Modern Language (Spanish or French)

 - History

 - Geography

 - Art & Design

 - Music

 - Physical Education (including Swimming)

 - Religious Education

-Citizenship, Careers Education, Enterprise and Personal, Social and Health Education themes were taught through subjects and a programme of special learning days.
+Citizenship, Careers Education, Enterprise and Personal, Social and Health Education themes were taught through subjects, Vertical Mentor Group time and through a programme of special learning days.

-At Key Stage 4 (Years 9 to 11) the academy provided a 'stage not age' curriculum which allowed some students to take GCSE exams in Years 9 and 10 and then move on to pursue additional qualifications.
+At Key Stage 4 (Years 9 to 11) the academy provided a 'stage not age' curriculum which allowed some students to take

+GCSE exams in Years 9 and 10 and then move on to pursue additional qualifications.
 All students studied towards qualifications in:

 - English

 - Mathematics

 - Science

-- · Physical Education (including Dance option)
+- Physical Education (including Dance option)

 - Information Technology

 - Religious Education & Citizenship

 Students also chose from a variety of optional courses.
-The academy offered a range of qualifications including GCSE, BTEC First Certificate and/or Diploma, OCR Nationals, NVQ Level 1 and Level 2 and Modern Apprenticeships (in partnership with Harrogate College).
+The academy offered a range of qualifications including GCSE, BTEC Firsts, NVQ Level 1 and Level 2 and Modern Apprenticeships (in partnership with Harrogate College).